All Episodes

 Is it just going to be a mandate that we're stuck with in perpetuity?

-Well, as the as it uh the Delta Vera continues to to drop, and you know that the herd immunity continues to go up and the public continues to not worry about it.
+Well, as the Delta variant continues to drop and their herd immunity continues to go up and the public continues to not worry about it, they're literally going to be left looking like Chicken Little telling people the sky's falling when everybody thinks it's over.

-You know, we did a survey six months ago that said that people think the pandemic is over when everybody's had a chance to take a vaccine or not.
+We did a survey six months ago that said that people think the pandemic is over when everybody's had a chance to take a vaccine or not.

-They they're done with this.
+They're done with this.

 Look at New York now.

-Uh it's actually New York's largest h hospital system.
+It's actually New York's largest hospital system.

-They announced that they're firing fourteen hundred workers.
+They announced that they're firing 1,400 workers.

-The governor of New York is now threatening to replace nurses and and frontline emergency room workers with National Guard people if they refuse to get vaccinated.
+The governor of New York is now threatening to replace nurses and frontline emergency room workers with National Guard people if they refuse to get vaccinated.

-The these are the very same people that risk their lives every day to go into these hospitals and diving on COVID grenades at a time where we didn't even have all the PPE we needed at that time.
+these are the very same people that risk their lives every day to go into these hospitals and diving on COVID grenades at a time where we didn't even have all the PPE we needed at that time.

-And now we're going to fire them and say, well, thank you, but no thank you?
+And now we're going to fire them and say, well, thank you, but no, thank you.

-That, you know, two years ago, a year ago, these people were being held up as heroes and all the commercials about them, and now they're about to be fired.
+People see that it doesn't make sense that, you know, two years ago or a year ago, these people were being held up as heroes and all the commercials about them, and now they're about to be fired.

 All right.

-Robert Cahale, uh, with the Trafalgar Group.
+Robert Cahaly with the Trafalgar Group.

 Interesting poll.